underlines/awesome-ml/llm-tools.md

 - [mcp-agent](https://github.com/lastmile-ai/mcp-agent) framework following simple, composable patterns described in "Building Effective Agents" and using Model Context Protocol for Agent Tool Interaction
 - [modelcontextprotocol](https://github.com/modelcontextprotocol/specification) or MCP is an open protocol that integrates LLM applications and external data sources and tools
 - [Jobs_Applier_AI_Agent](https://github.com/feder-cr/Jobs_Applier_AI-Agent) is an LLM-powered agent designed to automate and streamline the job application process, helping users apply for multiple jobs in a tailored and efficient manner
+- [browser-use](https://github.com/browser-use/browser-use/) connect AI agents with browsers for automation tasks
+- [UI-TARS](https://github.com/bytedance/UI-TARS) GUI agent and custom model integrating vision-language capabilities for cross-platform operating system automation, supporting real-time interaction and complex task execution
+- [Qwen-Agent](https://github.com/QwenLM/Qwen-Agent) agent framework with tool usage, planning, and memory capabilities using the Qwen LLM family but providing atomic components for isolated use in your solution
+- [Midscene.js](https://github.com/web-infra-dev/midscene) LLM and VLLM driven browser automation via natural language with open weight models like UI-TARS, Qwen2.5-VL or proprietary model providers, integrating with Puppeteer/Playwright/Chrome Bridge and supporting private deployment
+- [WrenAI](https://github.com/Canner/WrenAI) GenBI Agent enabling data-driven teams to generate Text-to-SQL, charts, analysis and reports with multilingual support and integration with various LLMs like OpenAI and DeepSeek
+- [PydanticAI](https://github.com/fixie-ai/ultravox) Python agent framework leveraging Pydantic for type-safe, structured, and streamed responses with support for most model providers like OpenAI, Anthropic, and Mistral, designed to simplify GenAI app development
+- [open-cuak](https://github.com/Aident-AI/open-cuak) Computer Use Agent Kit for creating automation agents at scale with browsers, think k8s for browser agent automation, centralized account access, cookie management, bot detection bypass, agnostic VLM choice using OmniParser V2
+- [OmniParser](https://github.com/microsoft/OmniParser) and OmniTool from Microsoft extracts structured UI Element information from UI Screenshots to be used within LLMs for Agentic Computer Use reasoning and action
+- [Eliza](https://github.com/elizaOS/eliza) Multi-agent framework with connectors for Discord, X, and Telegram, supporting models like Llama and OpenAI, designed for chatbots, autonomous agents, and generative game NPCs

 ## Multi Modal